mezzio/mezzio/docs/book/v2/features/middleware/implicit-methods-middleware.md

 # ImplicitHeadMiddleware and ImplicitOptionsMiddleware

-Expressive offers middleware for implicitly supporting `HEAD` and `OPTIONS` requests.
+Mezzio offers middleware for implicitly supporting `HEAD` and `OPTIONS` requests.
 The HTTP/1.1 specifications indicate that all server implementations _must_ support `HEAD` requests for any given URI, and that they _should_ support `OPTIONS` requests.
 To make this possible, we have added features to our routing